Why we have to make the healthy choice the easy choice

 Prevent and reduce obesity through personalised nutrition by multi-stakeholder initiatives

-Relevant for: every organisation developing personalized nutrition tools to prevent obesity
+Relevant for: every organisation developing personalised nutrition tools to prevent obesity

 Three initiatives received a Booster Award in 2021.
 They each received: 30,000 euros development budget, 1 year of monitoring, visibility of the initiative and access to a large international food network.
 The award is intended to encourage these initiatives that support the reduction and prevention of obesity through the use of personalised nutrition tools.
 The 2021 winners are;